rifanid98/eureka-educate/README.md

-**eureka-educate** is a simple api endpoint for education application built with Node.js, Express Js as a framework of Node.js and MySQL as a database which has [features](#features).
+**eureka-educate** is a simple api endpoint for education application built with Node.js, Express Js as a framework of Node.js, PostgreSQL as a database and Sequelize as an ORM.
+Which has [features](#features).

 ## :memo: Table Of Content